 Gang of Youths delivered by far the tightest festival set I’ve ever seen from them, energised by their recent international tour and racing through heavy -hitting tracks from their acclaimed second album Go Father in Lightness like ‘What Can I Do If The Fire Goes Out’ and ‘The Heart is a Muscle’.
 Frontman Dave Le’aupepe is truly a force to be reckoned with, simultaneously pulling off intensity and intimacy, and connecting with the crowd on a deeply personal level.

 CHVRCHES were up next, swapping the guitars for synths, and bringing an epic light show to back them up.
-Although clearly surprised by the coldness of the winter evening, lead singer Lauren Mayberry still brought all of her infectious energy to the stage, running around the stage and dancing constantly, ensuring no bodies in the pit would remain still.
+Although clearly surprised by the coldness of the winter evening, lead singer Lauren Mayberry still brought all of her infectious energy to the set, running around the stage and dancing constantly, ensuring no bodies in the pit would remain still.

-In a big testament to the band, new material felt as familiar as old, and the set perfectly balanced material from across their three albums.
+In a big testament to the band, new material felt as familiar as old, and the set perfectly balanced tracks from across their three albums.
 The addition of a live drummer was a great touch and added extra oomph to the band’s presence, particularly in new track highlight ‘Miracle’.
 Fan favourites ‘The Mother We Share’ and ‘Clearest Blue’ were also big standouts, with the drop in the latter getting a huge cheer.

-Vampire Weekend closed out the night with what I can honestly say was an all-time great Splendour set.
+Vampire Weekend closed out the night with what I can honestly call an all-time great Splendour set.
 It’s been five long years since the band were last here (and last released new material) so I’m happy to say the winter is over.
 Figuratively speaking that is, by this point of the evening it was cold as fuck, but this made for a fittingly atmospheric stage set-up, with every breath exhaled visible.
 “We’re from New York, we like the cold” quipped frontman Ezra Koenig early into the evening.